thclough/endangered_db/README.md

 #### "historical_status" Table CSV

-[Yuki Chen](https://github.com/OOYUKIOO) wrote the original code to fetch data from the RED List API.
+[Yuki Chen](https://github.com/OOYUKIOO) wrote the original code to fetch data from the Red List API.

 The original project only only collected data on taxon related to medicinal purposes.
-In this extension of the project, I decided to collect data on all CITES taxon that were in the RED List.
+In this extension of the project, I decided to collect data on all CITES taxon that were in the Red List.
 While this was a lengthier process, it made for a more complete data set.
-I prepared the list of CITES taxon for RED List data collection with a simple pandas inner join:
+I prepared the list of CITES taxon for Red List data collection with a simple pandas inner join:

 ```python
 # get the taxon name and then merge with original taxon data on taxon